 When we lived in St. Paul, Minnesota, one of our favorite spots was Cecil’s Deli.
 Loved that place and ALWAYS got a reuben and a cup of cabbage soup.
 That soup ~ sweet and sour, with tender pieces of beef in a tomato-based broth with cabbage.
 I crave that soup and recently stumbled on a recipe for cabbage soup in my local newspaper that sounded similar, the food writer says it’s based on his mom’s version.
 I tried it and this sweet-and-sour beef cabbage soup is just like Cecil’s!

-This cabbage soup uses beef short ribs, which are a favorite of mine, a little onion and stewed tomatoes.
+This recipe uses beef short ribs, which are a favorite of mine, a little onion and stewed tomatoes.
 The flavoring is primarily from allspice, both whole berries and ground.
 And the sweet-and-sour comes from brown sugar and red wine vinegar.
 No chicken or beef broth, just water and simmering everything until the broth has the right concentration.

 Like with so many soups and stews, this soup is much better the next day.
 And after overnight refrigeration, any fat still there is hardened and easier to remove.
 I definitely recommend making it a day in advance.

 Meathead loves this soup, and when he brought some to work for lunch, a co-worker went nuts and said he had to have the recipe.
 I know the feeling, it’s that good ~ just like Cecil’s.
+Best, Kelly

 - 2 lbs beef short ribs